tkaixx/amazon_sentiment_analysis/README.md

 ## Overview
 Sentiment Analysis using VADER and Roberta Models to derive polarity scores for Amazon Fine Food Customer Reviews.
-Data visualization in Word Cloud for cleaned text reviews to understand the most frequently-used words found for positive, neutral, and negative sentiment respectively.
+Data visualization using Word Clouds for cleaned text reviews to understand customers' most frequently used words in positive, neutral, and negative sentiments respectively.

 ## Data
 Data source is from Kaggle Dataset, Amazon Fine Food Reviews